ubarsc/pylidar/doc/source/processorexamples.rst

     lidarprocessor.doProcessing(writeImageFunc, dataFiles)

 The program shown above is complete, and would work assuming file.spd existed and contained a 'Z' value for each point.
-It would create an output raster file with the mean Z value for each bin.
+It would create an output raster file with the minimum Z value for each bin.

 The user-supplied function writeImageFunc is passed to the :func:`pylidar.lidarprocessor.doProcessing` function which applies it accross the lidar file.
 By default PyLidar attempts to process a file